 At the 2017 Fields in Trust Awards, Blackpool's Stanley Park was named UK's Best Park.
 In our first guest blog Elaine Smith MBE, Chairman of The Friends of Stanley Park and the Salisbury Woodland, discusses one year in the life of the UK's Best Park.

-We haven't been sitting on our laurels at all as we have had a very hectic year so far and it isn't slowing down yet.
+We haven't been sitting on our laurels at all as we have had a very hectic year.

 Obviously, the park was packed during the hot summer months, but we have put on numerous events to keep them coming - and, of course, to raise funds.